HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-20-fastai_learning2.md

 ### Step 3: Design or describe the loss function

-A loss function (also known as a cost function or objective function) is a mathematical function that quantifies the discrepancy between predicted and true values.
-It measures the error or loss incurred by a model's predictions and is used to guide the learning or optimization process.
+A loss function, also known as an objective function or a cost function, is a mathematical function used to measure the error or discrepancy between the predicted output of a machine learning model and the true or target output.
+The purpose of a loss function is to quantify how well the model is performing during training and to guide the model's optimization process.

-The goal of training a machine learning model is to minimize the loss function, which implies minimizing the discrepancy between predicted and true values.
-By adjusting the model's parameters or weights, the loss function is minimized, leading to better predictions.
+An ideal loss function should be differentiable, continuous, and have well-behaved gradients.
+This ensures that optimization algorithms can efficiently find the parameters that minimize the loss.
+It's also important to choose an appropriate loss function that aligns with the problem at hand and the desired behavior of the model.
+The selection of a loss function can have a significant impact on the model's final performance.

 As discussed in Fastai Learning Blog (1), the "loss" in the image below just refers to the loss function.